Chino Pacas

 Cristian Humberto Ávila Vega (born 18 October 2006), better known by his stage name Chino Pacas, is a Mexican singer and songwriter.
-Specializing in the urban sierreño subgenre, his international fame began in 2023 when he signed with the Street Mob record company and released his debut single "El Gordo Trae El Mando".
+Specializing in urban sierreño, his international fame began in 2023 when he signed with the Street Mob record company and released his debut single "El Gordo Trae El Mando".
 The song was met with immediate virality on TikTok before debuting at number 84 on the Billboard Hot 100, making him the youngest Mexican artist — at age 16 — to enter the chart. Ávila is considered one of the artists modernizing the genre for younger generations.
 He signed with Geffen Records to release his debut studio album, Que Sigan Llegando las Pacas (2024).

 Life and career

 Ávila Vega was born in the city of Apaseo el Alto, Guanajuato, Mexico.
 At the age of 10, he played guitar in the rondalla of his school but did not sing because he was shy, an activity that he did do but in a choir of the church he attended.
 At the age of 12, he moved with his mother and older brother, Diego Vega, known as Turo Pacas, to Tampa, Florida, United States, where he worked in construction without continuing his studies.

 In August 2023, he collaborated in the hit "Qué Onda" with Calle 24 and Fuerza Regida, a song that gave his third entry on the Billboard Hot 100 chart.
 At the end of the same month, he released the song "Que Sigan Llegando Las Pacas" along with a music video recorded in Los Angeles where images of a concert by Canadian singer Drake can be seen.
 El Debate reported, "[the song] offers a potent combination of authenticity and bravado."
 The media outlet ContraRéplica described it as "a fiery song with its peculiar urban style."